How is impulsivity controlled? A complete approach with exercises and practical tips

 🔸 What happened?

-🔸 What did you feel?
+🔸 What do you feel?

 🔸 How did you react?